saptak/envddext/docs/github_templates_setup.md

 ## Overview

-The Envoy Gateway extension can now apply Kubernetes templates directly from GitHub URLs.
+The Envoy Gateway extension applies Kubernetes templates directly from GitHub URLs.
+The frontend service (`ui/src/services/githubTemplateService.ts`) uses the **host's `kubectl`** (via `ddClient.extension.host.cli.exec()`) for this process, ensuring reliable application by leveraging the host's Kubernetes context.
 This approach has several advantages:

 1. Avoids issues with local file paths
 2. Makes it easier to maintain and update templates